NEW – Parent Ambassadors Programme

 Notnow Collective collaborates with 4 partner venues on DadMan project (Attenborough Arts Centre Leicester, Derby Theatre, Wolverhampton Arena, and MAC Birmingham).
 In each of the partner venues we will be recruiting Parent Ambassadors who will be instrumental in doing the local ground work within our Audience Development programme.
 We are very proud to introduce our first Ambassador for Leicester: Jacqui Booth!

 As a company we aim to challenge and extend the meaning of “family-friendly”, by creating theatre work for adults at which babies are welcome.
-Both our performances and our working process are open to having children around.
-At the moment we are able to welcome babies of up to 18 months into our audience, but in future we are looking to open this up to older children as well by offering an on-site activity-based crèche.
+Our performances and our working process are open to having children around.

 From our own experience we recognised that parents often stop considering themselves a theatre audience, and that family obligations often stop them from taking part in adult-focused arts events.
 As a company we seek to bridge that gap, and in collaboration with our tour venues’ marketing teams we develop bespoke marketing strategies in order to reach new audiences.
 We collaborate with local parent and baby-groups, libraries, community centres, Sure Start Centres, Mumsnet, Netmums and NCT to spread the word about our work and raise awareness among parents of the possibility of continuing to engage in art without stressing about neglecting the needs of your baby.
 Notnow Collective is progressively becoming an industry leader in terms of hosting events for adults which welcome babies, and are able to engage in detailed consultation with venues about how best to make these events work (including all practical considerations), as well as passing on best practice in this area to other independent companies as well.